alexander-scott/Enhanced-Trigger-Box/README.md

 #### Component Fields

+Audio Source:- The audio source for the music

-Mute All Audio:- Stops the current audio clip being played on the main camera.
+Mute All Audio:- Stops the current audio clip being played on the audio source.

-Play Music:- This is the audio clip that will be played on the main camera.
+Play Music:- This is the audio clip that will be played on the audio source.

 Loop Music:- If this is true, the above audio clip will loop when played.